SGPT Interviews Navy SEAL Lance Cummings

 LC: 250 miles, 27k elevation change, 8 days of trekking the 300 route to finish at the Gates of Thermopylae, where history was made.
 Sounds fun, right?
 Plus raising money for Navy SEAL Foundation.
 Check out that info for the Sparta trek here.

-SGPT: You also have an Academy coming up in early summer?
+SGPT: You also have an SOFPREP Academy coming up in early summer?
 Tell us more about that training course.

 LC: JUNE 17-24 @ Olympic Training Center San Diego.
 Run/swim clinics, shooting, strength training, nutrition, mental toughness, boat work and more in a world class facility.
 Check out more info on that training course here.